Billions of LP’s and 45’s are out there waiting for you to find:

 I have seen literally dozens of people who bend down for a few minutes and just say the heck with it and walk away.
 That’s OK with me, that means more vinyl for me.
 But I never understood why the locations I frequent, can’t make browsing a little more consumer friendly?

-Unfortunately Goodwill locations in Dayton Ohio have changed their policy to “AS IS NO RETURNS”.
+Unfortunately in 2016 Goodwill locations in Dayton Ohio changed their policy to “AS IS NO RETURNS”.
 This new policy is for all media, CD’s, Vinyl, and DVDs.
 In my opinion this is a very short sited change, and makes me honestly wonder if I should stop shopping a Goodwill.

 I could get behind a limited 3 day return policy, perhaps people were returning at such a rate it was becoming a real pain to process returns?
 So if you buy vinyl you have to pay extra special attention to the condition before you leave the store.